srekrishnas05/About-Me-README/README.md

 ### I've created my GitHub to showcase some cool projects I've worked on, both in and out of school. ###

 A few of my interests are
+1. FPGAs and Hardware
-1. Firmware & Embedded Systems
+2. Firmware & Embedded Systems
-2. Physics, Astronomy, & Math
+3. Physics, Astronomy, & Math
-3. Renewable Energy & Sustainability
 4. AI/ML Development & Applications
+5. Renewable Energy & Sustainability

 ---